nwutils/nw-builder/README.md

 MAC ONLY: Pass a string containing the path to your own plist file.
 If a string isn't passed, a plist file will be generated from your package.json.
 Pass an object to overwrite or add properties to the generated plist file.

+#### options.macPlistStrings
+Type: `Object`
+Default value: `{}`

+MAC ONLY: Pass an object where keys are laungauge abbreviations and values are the strings containing path to the localization file.
+If passed, these files will replace plistInfo.strings files for each passed language.

 #### options.winIco
 Type: `String`
 Default value: `null`